African Studies M.A.

 o Transcript.
 An unofficial transcript may be uploaded via on-line admission application.
 If transcripts are not in English, an authorized translation has to be provided.
 Official transcript with degree award date is required upon admission to the program.

-o TOEFL Scores (international applicants only).
-Applicants who hold a degree from a university located in U.S. or another country where English is both a primary spoken language and the language of instruction, or who have completed at least two years of full time study at such institution are not required to submit TOEFL scores.
-For more information please review English Requirements.
+Applicants who hold a degree from a university located in U.S. or another country where English is both the primary spoken language of daily life and the language of instruction, or who have completed at least two years of full time study at such institution are not required to submit the scores.
+For more information and instructions, please review English Requirements page.
+The AS MA program office won't be able to assist if your TOEFL/IELTS score is not linking to the UCLA online application portal.
+Please contact your testing center.

 Note that GRE is no longer required of applicants to the African Studies M.A. program.
 Students who apply to the joint M.A.
 African Studies/ M.PH.
 Public Health program may need to submit the scores with the application to the Public Health program.
 Please contact the School of Public Health admissions office for information.